scrollmapper/bible_databases_deuterocanonical/sources/en/1-hermas/1-hermas.md

 **[1:13]** But do thou pray unto the Lord, and he will heal thy sins, and the sins of thy whole house, and of all his saints.

-**[1:14]** As soon as she had spoken these words the heaven were shut, and I remained utterly swallowed up with sadness and fear: and said within myself, if this be laid against me for sin, how can I be saved.
+**[1:14]** As soon as she had spoken these words the heaven were shut, and I remained utterly swallowed up with sadness and fear: and said within myself, If this be laid against me for sin, how can I be saved?

 **[1:15]** Or how should I ever be able to entreat the Lord for my many and great sins?
 With what words shall I beseech him to be merciful unto me?